 Some pixel transfer and per-fragment operations are only made available in GL implementations which incorporate the optional imaging subset.
 The imaging subset includes both new commands, and new enumerants allowed as parameters to existing commands.
 If the subset is supported, all of these calls and enumerants must be implemented as described later in the GL specification.
-If the subset is not supported, calling any of the new commands generates the error INVALID_ENUM.
+If the subset is not supported, calling any of the new commands generates the error INVALID_OPERATION, and using any of the new enumerants generates the error INVALID_ENUM.

 The individual operations available only in the imaging subset are described in section 3.6.3, except for blending features, which are described in chapter 4.
-They include:
+Imaging subset operations include:

 - Color tables, including all commands and enumerants described in subsections Color Table Specification, Alternate Color Table Specification Commands, Color Table State and Proxy State, Color Table Lookup, Post Convolution Color Table Lookup, and Post Color Matrix Color Table Lookup, as well as the query commands described in section 6.1.7. - 2.
 Convolution, including all commands and enumerants described in subsections Convolution Filter Specification, Alternate Convolution Filter Specification Commands, and Convolution, as well as the query commands described in section 6.1.8. - 3.
 Color matrix, including all commands and enumerants described in subsections Color Matrix Specification and Color Matrix Transformation, as well as the simple query commands described in section 6.1.6. - 4.
 Histogram and minmax, including all commands and enumerants described in subsections Histogram Table Specification, Histogram State and Proxy State, Histogram, Minmax Table Specification, and Minmax, as well as the query commands described in section 6.1.9 and section 6.1.10. - 5.
-The subset of blending features described by BlendEquation, BlendColor, and the BlendFunc modes CONSTANT_COLOR, ONE_MINUS_CONSTANT_COLOR, CONSTANT_ALPHA, and ONE_MINUS_CONSTANT_ALPHA.
+The subset of blending features described by BlendmodesEquation.
+BlendColor, and the BlendFunc ONE_MINUS_CONSTANT_COLOR, CONSTANT_ALPHA, CONSTANT_COLOR, ONE_MINUS_CONSTANT_ALPHA.
 These are described separately in section 4.1.6.